blue-jay/blue-jay.github.io.hugo/content/index.md

 (which are managed by npm) to the **asset/static** folder.

 Jay is a command-line tool that pairs nicely with Blueprint.
-It has find/replace functionality to make code refactoring is a little easier.
+It has find/replace functionality to make code refactoring a little easier.
 It performs database migration to easily update your database when sharing code between teams.
 Jay provides template-based code generation that allows you to build files like controllers, models, middleware, or even multiple views.